 - In various automobile applications like vehicle differential drives, hypoid bevel gears are used.

-- For the key mechanism of hand drill, bevel gears are used.
+- For the key mechanism of the hand drill, bevel gears are used.

 - Spiral bevel gears are used in sewing machines.